BaoShinYeo/football-competition/README.md

 ### Running the application

-Application is running on a deployed server, but if you choose to run it locally, you can follow these instructions
+Backend application is running on a deployed server, but if you choose to run it locally, you can follow these instructions

 1. Go to backend folder